kylesock/MT5758/README.md

 Different cluster types could be investigated.
 Geographic ones may include continent, coastal, arid/tropical/tundra etc..
 Whereas there could be more organisational focus on clusters such as EU members, NATO, or other multinational organisations.
 The plot below illustrates a density plot grouped by continent, for each variable.
 Note the x-axis shows the value, whilst the y-axis shows density, here meaning consistency of values amongst countries within a given continent.

 ![bc95e088-3e57-4189-8d3c-2ac2e739da83](https://user-images.githubusercontent.com/54775123/217654187-9553bd2c-0602-4e9e-83a4-c824641f9758.png)

+## Credits

+This data has been initially sourced and pre-processed (to an extent) at https://github.com/mariarencode/COVID-19_Healthy_Diet_Dataset_Challenge